 IDIS 305/3.0 British Studies II

-Is Britain today what postcards and the tourist industry want us to assume, or does this projected image overlook the tensions that inform British past and contemporary identities?
-IDIS 305 is an interdisciplinary course that offers an alternative view of Britishness, looking at the conflicts that have shaped the country.
-It follows the way the decline of British political power through the twentieth century generated a range of fissures, focusing on themes like PUNK, COMEDY, CLASS AND RACE, GAY CULTURE, THATCHERISM and the recent LONDON RIOTS OF 2010-11.
+IDIS305 is an interdisciplinary course that offers an alternative view of British identities, looking at the conflicts that have shaped the country.
+It follows the way the decline of British political power through the twentieth century generated a range of fissures, focusing on five themes:

 Different theories on identities and dissent will frame the course, while its material will be derived from history, politics, current affairs, literature, art and popular culture.
 Particular effort will be made to ensure that the course requirements are accessible to those who don’t have background in one or more of the course’s disciplines.